Bar Trailer Instructions

 Step 9 Cut out part 3.
 Cut along the four short diagonal lines that meet the ends of the red lines.

 Step 10 Mark the folds on the underbody.
 In the order from flap C to flap D, the first and last fold should be "valley" folds and the four others should be "peak" folds.
-Refer to the blue part of Figure 1 to see what a cross-section should look like.
+Refer to the blue part of Figure 1.
 The folds on the red lines should be "valley"; the ends of part 3 fold upwards to form the ends of the body.

 Step 11 Apply glue to the back side of flap C. Glue flap C onto the back side of the underbody so that you form the shape shown on the blue part of Figure 1 (seen from the end).
-The colored part of the underbody should slope inwards at an angle of about 45 degrees.
+The colored part of the underbody should slope inwards at an angle of 30 to 40 degrees.

 Step 12 Repeat the last step for flap D.

-Step 13 Apply glue to the top of the underbody (the rectangular area on part 3 bounded by the red lines) and glue it to the underside of the main body.
-The underbody should cover flaps A and B. Make sure the underbody is centered, both lengthwise and crosswise.
-This operation is the most difficult step in building your model, so go slowly and carefully, and use a finger or other tool to reach inside the model to apply pressure while the glue sets.
+Step 13 Apply glue to the top of the underbody (the rectangular area labeled "door at this end") and glue it to the underside of the main body.
+The underbody should cover flaps A and B and should be glued in the correct orientation, with the end labeled "door at this end" on the end of the body with the doors.
+Make sure the underbody is centered, both lengthwise and crosswise.

 You can now return to the model page.